 Ms. Towtongie (interpretation): Thank you, Mr. Speaker.
-I say "good morning" to the people of Rankin Inlet and Chesterfield Inlet.
-Yesterday, I made a statement about a young woman who had mental health issues.
+I say "good morning"

+to the people of Rankin Inlet and Chesterfield Inlet.

+Mr. Speaker, yesterday I made a statement about a young woman who had mental health issues.
 I would like to ask the Minister of Health about this subject.

-This young woman with mental health issues indicated that she didn't have any services available to her, and we all know of people from Nunavut with mental health issues who are just walking around in the communities, and they don't have the services that are needed.
-There are even some with no parents who have mental health issues.
+This young woman with mental health issues was not receiving the support she needed.
+We all know of individuals in our communities with severe mental health issues who are just walking around in the communities and are not getting the support they need.
+There are even some orphans who have mental health issues.